Ai Accountant

 What is the right starting module if our data quality is uneven?

-Begin with cost centre trend charts, they are the least complex and surface data issues quickly.
+Begin with cost centre trend charts.
+They are the least complex and surface data issues quickly.
 As data quality improves, add department budget versus actual, vendor spend analysis, and finally anomaly flags with cautious thresholds.
 Tools like AI Accountant can accelerate data cleanup and validation from day one.

 Written By